 09 of 16

 Powder Room With Orange Art Deco Wallpaper

 This eclectic bathroom by Designstiles features a beautiful art deco orange wallpaper, which becomes the star of the show in this space.
 A round floor mat recalls the circular shapes on the wallpaper, and a mirror with a fantastic frame adds the perfect finishing touch.Continue to 10 of 16 below.

 10 of 16

 Orange Contemporary Bathroom

 A small yet ultra-sleek bathroom benefits from an influx of muted orange to add light and space.
-The design by Moon Design + Build features a smooth, almost cake-like shade of orange that perfectly complements the white shower area and the natural wood cabinets.
-A dark granite floor provides nice contrast.Continue to 11 of 16 below.
+The design by Moon Design + Build features a smooth, almost cake-like shade of orange that perfectly complements the white shower area and the floating natural wood cabinets.
+A dark granite floor provides a helpful contrast.Continue to 11 of 16 below.

 11 of 16